Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Perturbation scenarios

 \section{Perturbation scenarios}

-To further illustrate the adjoint method developed in the previous section, we go beyond the canonical model of an isotropic chemically active particle to consider the effects of several perturbations about that model involving either the particle or its environment.
-The magnitude of the perturbations will be represented by a small positive parameter, say $\delta$.
-For arbitrarily small $\delta$, certain perturbations will be seen to have a leading-order effect sufficiently close to the instability threshold.
-In accordance with the notation used in \S\ref{sec:isotropic}, we shall still use the small parameter $\epsilon$ defined by \eqref{chi def} to quantify the closeness of the P\'eclet number to the unperturbed critical value $\Pen=4$.
-Whereas in \S\ref{sec:isotropic} we have carried out a local bifurcation analysis as $\Pen\to4$, or $\epsilon\to0$, in the present section we shall analyse distinguished limits where $\epsilon$ and $\delta$ are both small, the smallness of $\epsilon$ relative to $\delta$ being such that the perturbation is just strong enough to influence the leading-order amplitude equations.
-When studying these distinguished limits, the parameter $\chi$ appearing in definition \eqref{chi def} represents a rescaled and shifted bifurcation parameter --- it can no longer be taken simply as the sign of $\Pen-4$ as in \S\ref{sec:isotropic}.
+To further illustrate the adjoint method developed in the previous section, we go beyond the canonical model of an isotropic chemically active particle to consider the effects of perturbations about that model involving either the particle or its environment.
+The magnitude of each perturbations will be represented by some small positive parameter, which for the sake of discussion we here denote by $\delta$.
+For $\delta$ arbitrarily small, some perturbations have a leading-order effect sufficiently close to the instability threshold.
+In accordance with the notation used in Sec.~\ref{sec:isotropic}, we shall still use the small parameter $\epsilon$ defined by \eqref{chi def} to quantify the closeness of the P\'eclet number to the unperturbed critical value $\Pen=4$.
+Whereas in Sec.~\ref{sec:isotropic} we have carried out a local analysis in the limit $\Pen\to4$, i.e., $\epsilon\searrow0$, in the present section we shall analyze distinguished limits where both $\epsilon$ and $\delta$ are small, the smallness of $\epsilon$ relative to $\delta$ being such that the perturbation is just strong enough to influence the leading-order amplitude equations.
+In studying these distinguished limits, we shall slave $\delta$ to $\epsilon$ such that the parameter $\chi$ appearing in definition \eqref{chi def} will represent a rescaled and shifted bifurcation parameter that takes on arbitrary real values.
+This should be contrasted with the canonical isotropic scenario of Sec.~\ref{sec:isotropic}, where $\chi$ merely indicated the sign of $\Pen-4$.